A time of transition

 Am I allowed to attend my child’s counselling session?

-Rest assured that Life Supports specialist child counsellors and psychologists will wish to speak with both you and your child (before or) during the first appointment.
+Rest assured that Life Supports child counsellors and psychologists will wish to speak with both you and your child (before or) during the first appointment.
 Some parents/carers prefer to negotiate an initial adults-only session to discuss any concerns with their child’s counsellor – these sessions are arranged at the discretion of your Life Supports practitioner.

 Ongoing, child counselling is most effective as a combination of child-only and joint parent-child sessions.
 Your Life Supports counsellor will assess your family’s circumstances during the initial session, and recommend a course of counselling to best meet your child’s needs.

 Your child’s Life Supports counsellor or psychologist may use a combination of talk, art and play therapy in each session, depending on the age and individual needs of your child.